creativecommons/sre-salt-prime/docs/Host_Classification.md

 *The only grain which can be safely used is `grains['id']` which contains the Minion ID.* ([FAQ Q.21][FAQ21])

-It is important to rely only the Minion ID as all other grains can be manipulated by the client.
+It is important to rely *only* on the Minion ID as all other grains can be manipulated by the client.
 This means a compromised client could change its grains to collect secrets if a dedicated grain (ex. `role`) was used for host classification.